ScreamZ/vue-analytics/README.md

 }
 ```

-You can also access the instance everywhere using `Vue.analytics`, it's useful when you are in the store or somewhere else than components.
+You can also access the instance anywhere whenever you imported `Vue` by using `Vue.analytics`.
+It is especially useful when you are in a store module or

-## Using vue-router guards
+somewhere else than a component's scope.

+## Sync analytics with your router

-You can automatically dispatch new screen views on router change, to use this feature simply pass the router instance on plugin initialization.
+Thanks to vue-router guards, you can automatically dispatch new screen views on router change !
+To use this feature, you just need to inject the router instance on plugin initialization.

-This feature will generate the view name depending on two case :
+This feature will generate the view name according to a priority rule :
 - If you defined a meta field for you route named `analytics` this will take the value of this field for the view name.
-- If the plugin don't have a value for the `meta.analytics` it will fallback to the internal route name.
+- Otherwise, if the plugin don't have a value for the `meta.analytics` it will fallback to the internal route name.

+Most of time the second case is enough, but sometimes you want to have more control on what is sent, this is where the first rule shine.

 Example :
 ```javascript